rfcx/ingest-service/README.md

 The `example` folder contains `upload.js` which can be run as `node upload.js filename.mp3` to perform the client-side steps to upload the file (get a signed url, upload the file to storage, and check the upload status).
 (Install the dependencies before you start `cd example ; npm i`.)

-To test the trigger from storage, use the `npm run shellfb` described above (from the `functions` folder).
+To test the trigger from storage, use the `npm run shellfb` described above.

 ## Ingestion methods